fiboa/specification/core/validation.md

 As fiboa is targeting multiple encodings, there's no single solution for validation.
 We must define our own validation vocabulary, based on the [fiboa data types](datatypes.md).
+Nevertheless, fiboa Schema can be translated into JSON Schema.

 The following keywords are supported: